HUANGYming/cell-sales-chatbot/bert/README.md

 # Run in Open Domain QA Mode

- In this mode, Context that including the answer of Question need to be given manually.
-So, user  need to input Question and Context.
+ In this mode, Context that including the answer of Question needs to be given manually.
+So, users  need to input both Question and Context.

 ## By Shell